 It is also better to bring them separately.
 Many photographers believe that even without them, it will be possible to create a bright image that attracts attention.
 However, perfection lies precisely in the little things.
-A photograph taken in an urban landscape with glasses, a hat, a scarf, a motorcycle helmet or other attributes of everyday and casual style (depending on the implementation of the main idea) will look much more interesting.
+A photograph was taken in an urban landscape with glasses, a hat, a scarf, a motorcycle helmet, or other attributes of everyday and casual style (depending on the implementation of the main idea) will look much more interesting.
 Pictures with wreaths of flowers against the background of nature also look creative.

 Therefore, you should not neglect small accents, they will help to revive the photo, emphasize the plot and add harmony in general.
 Before you start, make a list of the trinkets that will work for your particular photo shoot.